nhatduong-agilityio/playwright-training/README.md

 # Playwright Training Project

-This document presents a comprehensive training plan for the Playwright practice, detailing targets and ETA for practice advanced.
+This document presents a comprehensive training plan for the Playwright practice, detailing targets and ETA for Playwright-BDD practice.

 ## Timeline

-- 5 days
+- 3 days

 ## Features